Ahmadiyya in Sierra Leone: Early growth

 As Baomahun was a mining town, its gold was gradually exhausted, and thus its future was bound to be threatened.
 This led to two important consequences.
 The dispersion of its inhabitants, many of whom were Ahmadi Muslims, led to the spread of Ahmadiyya teachings across towns and villages of the country.
 On the other hand, the Ahmadiyya headquarters had to be relocated for which Bo was conveniently selected.
-In the summer of 1944, per request of the caliph, Ali left the country, and Sadiq became the country’s missionary-in-charge.
-In March 1945, Sadiq established a religious school in Bo and in 1946 he announced the relocation of the Ahmadiyya school in Baomahun.
+In the summer of 1944, per request of the caliph, Ali left the country, and Amritsari became the country’s missionary-in-charge.
+In March 1945, Amritsari established a religious school in Bo and in 1946 he announced the relocation of the Ahmadiyya school in Baomahun.
 In the same year, Ali arrived for his second trip which lasted for a few months.
 By this period Ali was in-charge of the Ahmadiyya missionary efforts of West Africa.
 In 1948, Ahmadiyya finally found a noticeable foothold in Freetown where a mission house was erected.

 In 1954 Ali made his third and final journey to Sierra Leone.
 He died in the country on 19 May 1954.
 By this time, Ali was the only Pakistani Ahmadi to have given the majority of his working life to West Africa.
 By the 1960s, Bo hosted the two mission houses, an English, Arabic and Urdu Ahmadi Muslim library and a printing press.
 It also was the center of the largest Ahmadiyya primary school in Sierra Leone.